IRMAC: Interpretable Refined Motifs in Binary Classification for Smart Grid Applications: Introduction

-Compared to the research fields above, only a few research studies have investigated the application of motif-based classification methods in power system related problems \cite{Funde2018, Funde2019, Ling2020}.
-In these studies, motif-based discovery methods were applied to smart meter energy consumption data to identify regular behaviours, rules extraction and solar PV panel installations identification, respectively.
-All three research used SAX to represent the time series data as discrete code sequence, from where the repeated code segments were extracted as motifs.
+Compared to the research fields above, few studies have investigated the application of motif-based classification methods in power systems \cite{Funde2019, Funde2018, Ling2020}.
+In these studies, classic motif-based discovery methods were applied to smart meter energy consumption data to identify regular behaviours, rules extraction, and solar PV panel installation identification.
+All three papers used SAX to represent the time series data as a discrete code sequence, from which the repeated code segments were extracted as motifs.
 However, as discussed above, similar to motifs, SAX is a representation technique for dimensionality reduction \cite{Cassisi2012, Wang2016, Yu2019, Fang2018}.
-The issue with this approach is the loss of shape information that is critical in binary classification problems such as the one in this paper.
-Furthermore, SAX technique is vulnerable to identifying small amplitude changes on sub-patterns and missing important information in a given segment \cite{Yu2019}.
+The issue with this approach is the loss of shape information critical in binary classification problems such as the one in this paper.
+Furthermore, SAX is vulnerable to identifying small amplitude changes on sub-patterns and missing important information in a given segment \cite{Yu2019}.